0mar711/3rd_Year_Project/README.md

 ### Installation

-1. **Clone the GitHub Repository**
+1. **Clone the GitHub Repository / Download zipped folder**

-   Start by cloning the repository containing the IDS Dashboard source code to your local machine.
+   Start by cloning the repository containing the IDS Dashboard source code to your local machine / I will provide a zip folder of this project in Blackboard so you don't have to clone for supervisors.
 Use the following command in your terminal:

    ```
    git clone https://github.com/0mar711/3rd_Year_Project.git